 With the growth of our programs, we’re continuing to look at what the needs are in health care.
 We always had a strong background in nursing, physical therapy and occupational therapy, but we’re continuing to add programs.
-We have recently added an exercise science degree, a degree in health care management and a degree in senior living management.
+We have recently added an exercise science degree and a degree in health care management.
 Those are needs out in the community.

 What will be your primary focus as dean?

 My focus is to ensure that we provide an Active Learning Ecosystem for students.
 We are moving away from the lecture style of teaching to a more engaging learning environment, where students are right there with us and participating in the learning.
 That is taking place in so many different ways on campus.

 For a week at the beginning of the semester, and for a week at the end of the year, faculty have professional development that is a model of engaging the faculty and promoting active learning.
 That is something we really embrace here at Maryville.